pieroproietti/penguins-eggs/documents/luks-filesystem.squashfs.md

  sudo cryptsetup luksClose eggs-users-data

- sudo mv luks-users-data /home/eggs/ovarium/iso/live
+ sudo mv luks-eggs-backup /home/eggs/ovarium/iso/live

 At this point we can finalize the iso.

 ## restore

-We can understand the necessity to restore luks-users-data from the presence of the file /run/live/medium/live/luks-users-data after the boot from iso
+We can understand the necessity to restore luks-eggs-backup from the presence of the file /run/live/medium/live/luks-eggs-backup after the boot from iso

 ### starting to restore
-After the process unpackfs and rsyncfs in krill, if /run/live/medium/live/luks-users-data is present:
+After the process unpackfs and rsyncfs in krill, if /run/live/medium/live/luks-eggs-backup is present:

- sudo cryptsetup luksOpen /run/live/medium/live/luks-users-data eggs-users-data
+ sudo cryptsetup luksOpen /run/live/medium/live/luks-eggs-backup eggs-users-data

  sudo mount /dev/mapper/eggs-users-data /mnt # well be mounted read-only